Sumukha1496/maskdata/README.md

     emailMaskOptions: defaultEmailMask2Options, // Optional
     emailFields: [], // List of email fields to be masked

-    // For passwords, tokens etc...
+    // For passwords, tokens, etc...
     passwordMaskOptions: defaultPasswordMaskOptions, // Optional
     passwordFields: [], // List of password fields to be masked